sergdort/CleanArchitectureRxSwift/README.md

 ## Contibutions are welcome and highly appreciated!!
 You can do this by:

-- open an issue to discuss current solution, ask question, propose your solution etc. (also English is not my native language so if you think that something can be corrected please open a PR 😊)
+- opening an issue to discuss the current solution, ask a question, propose your solution etc. (also English is not my native language so if you think that something can be corrected please open a PR 😊)
-- open PR if you want to fix bugs or improve something
+- opening a PR if you want to fix bugs or improve something

 ##High level overview
 ![](Architecture/Modules.png)

 #### Domain

-`Domain` is basically what is your App about and what it can do (Entities, UseCase etc.) **It does not depend on UIKit or any persistent framework**, it doesn't have implementation apart from entities
+`Domain` is basically what your App is about and what it can do (Entities, UseCase etc.) **It does not depend on UIKit or any persistence framework**, and it doesn't have implementations apart from entities.

 #### Platform

 `Platform` is a concrete implementation of the `Domain`.
-It does hide all implementation details.
-For example Database implementation whether it is CoreData, Realm, SQLite etc.
+It hides all implementation details.
+For example, a database implementation -- CoreData, Realm, SQLite etc.

 #### Application

 `Application` is responsible for delivering information to the user and handling user input.
 It can be implemented with any delivery pattern e.g (MVVM, MVC, MVP).
-It is place where you have your `UIView`s and `UIViewController`s.
-As you will see from the example app `ViewControllers` are completely independant on the `Platform` the only responsobility of view controller is to "bind" UI and Domain to make things happened.
-In fact in the current example we are using the same view controller for Realm and CoreData.
+This is the place for your `UIView`s and `UIViewController`s.
+As you will see from the example app, `ViewControllers` are completely independent of the `Platform`.
+The only responsobility of a view controller is to "bind" the UI to the Domain to make things happen.
+In fact, in the current example we are using the same view controller for Realm and CoreData.

 ##Detail overiview
 ![](Architecture/Modules Details.png)

-To inforce modules `Domain`, `Platform` and `Aplication` are seperate targets in the App wich gonna help us to take advantage of `internal` access layer in Swift to prevent exposing of types that we dont want to expose
+To enforce modularity, `Domain`, `Platform` and `Application` are separate targets in the App, which allows us to take advantage of the `internal` access layer in Swift to prevent exposing of types that we don't want to expose.

 #### Domain